hivdb/chiro-cms/resources/covid-review.md

 The FDA-approved nucleoside analogs sofosbuvir and tenofovir used for the treatment of hepatitis C and HIV-1, respectively, are being studied in several clinical trials.
 However, they have been shown to have either weak or no clinical activity in vitro[^10.1101/2020.04.29.067983][^10.1101/2020.06.15.153411], while tenofovir has been ineffective in ferrets[^10.1128/mBio.01114-20].
 These nucleosides, as well as several others,  have been reported to inhibit SARS-CoV-2 RdRp in biochemical assays in the absence of exonuclease[^10.1101/2020.03.18.997585][^10.1016/j.antiviral.2020.104857] suggesting that their lack of activity in cell culture may result from SARS-CoV-2's proofreading ability.

-AT-527 is an oral nucleoside analog prodrug of AT-511 which has been studied for the treatment of HCV and has been shown to inhibit SARS-CoV-2 in vitro[^10.1101/2020.08.11.242834].
+__AT-527__ is an oral nucleoside analog prodrug of AT-511 which has been studied for the treatment of HCV and has been shown to inhibit SARS-CoV-2 in vitro[^10.1101/2020.08.11.242834].
 It is being evaluated in a phase II placebo controlled trial of hospitalized patients without severe disease.
 Galidesivir (BCX4430) is an adenosine analog that inhibits multiple viruses including filoviruses (Ebola virus and Marburg virus) _in vitro_ and in rodents and cynomolgus macaques[^10.1038/nature13027].
 However, it has little, if any _in vitro_ activity against MERS-CoV, SARS-CoV, and SARS-CoV-2[^10.1038/nature13027][^10.1016/j.antiviral.2020.104786].
 At least seven additional nucleoside analogs have been studied _in vitro_ against SARS-CoV, MERs-CoV, or SARS-CoV-2, including four that are either approved drugs (gemcitabine, mizoribine, or mycophenolate) or being studied in humans (merimepodib) as immunosuppressants or anticancer agents[^10.1099/vir.0.061911-0][^10.1016/j.antiviral.2005.01.003][^10.1128/JVI.00023-19][^10.1101/2020.04.07.028589][^10.1016/j.jinf.2013.09.029].

-___Conclusions: There appears to limited benefit for the use or further study of the nucleoside analogs in this section either because they lack meaningful SARS-CoV-2 inhibitory activity or because they are immunosuppressive.___

 ## Protease Inhibitors
 Coronaviruses contain two protease enzymes: 3 chymotrypsin-like cysteine protease (3CLpro or Main \[M\]-pro; non-structural protein 5 \[nsp5\]) and papain-like serine protease (PLpro; nsp3)[^10.1002/cmdc.202000223].
 3CLpro cleaves polyprotein 1a/b at 11 sites.
 It is conserved among several families of RNA viruses and has similar cleavage site specificity to the picornavirus family of 3C proteases.
 3CLpro contains 306 amino acids and functions as a homodimer.
 PLpro is part of a large multidomain transmembrane protein.
 It cleaves polyprotein 1a/b at the nsp1/2, nsp2/3, and nsp3/4 boundaries and also cleaves host proteins important for innate immunity such as ubiquitin interferon-stimulated gene product 15 (ISG-15).
 The 3D structure of SARS-CoV-2 3CLpro[^10.1038/s41586-020-2223-y][^10.1126/science.abb3405] and [PLpro](https://www.wwpdb.org/pdb?id=pdb_00006w9c) have been solved and are available for structure-based drug design.